mladen/practicing-python/README.md

     >> - use Python as a wrapper for third-party libraries (like C++ libraries) -> this is how NumPy, Pandas, OpenCV etc. work
     >> - asyncio module (for I/O-bound tasks) TODO: check this
     >> - concurrent.futures module (for both CPU-bound and I/O-bound tasks) TODO: check this
+    >
+    >> QUESTION: Why is the GIL needed? \
+    >> A GIL is needed because in CPython there is a memory management that is not thread-safe.
+So, in CPython there is a technique called reference counting that is used to manage memory.
+This means that objects created in Python have a reference count variable that keeps track of the number of references that point to the object.
+When this count reaches zero, the memory occupied by the object is released.
+The problem now in multi-threading is that this reference count variable needs protection from race conditions where two threads increase or decrease the value simultaneously.
+So, if this happens it can either cause leaked memory that is never released or it can incorrectly release memory (that is still in use) while the reference to that object still exists.
+This is the reason why CPython has a GIL.

   - [ ] 16.
 Threading (43K views, 4 years ago, 23:42)
   - [ ] 17.
 Multiprocessing (48K views, 4 years ago, 22:47)